LEAHPARAPHAEL/spa/README.md

 from the dataset (see Other tables for more details), details about the breed can be accessed using the button below the breed field.

-## Querying the database
+## Querying and evaluating the database

 Navigating this database can be done using the Graphical User Interface, as explained above.
 But this can also be done using standard database querying mechanisms compatible with sqlite3.

 Some examples of potential use cases for this work are illustrated in the file representation.py, which can be